Cinnamon Bun Bites

 This Post May Contain Affiliate Links.
 Please Read Our Disclosure Policy

-As you may remember from one of my Weekend Wanderlust posts, I was drooling over this recipe from Martha Stewart.
-Little balls of dough dipped in butter, dredged with cinnamon and sugar, and drizzled with a delicious glaze.
+What are cinnamon bites you ask?
+They are little balls of dough dipped in butter, dredged with cinnamon and sugar, and drizzled with a delicious glaze.
 I’d say they are similar to monkey bread but a bit drier and lighter.
 Plus, the glaze sends these little bits over the top.
+So good!
+These are perfect for breakfast and brunch.

 Being a huge fan of sweets, I am tempted to sit down with this pan and gobble them all up with a big glass or milk or a hot cup of jo!
 Who’s with me?!